zack466/ZPCalc/README.md

  - `round` - rounds the top stack element
  - `mod` - computes the modulo of the top two stack elements
  - `rem` - computes the remainder of the top two stack elements
- - `isqrt` - returns the integer square root (rounded down) of the top stack element
  - `random` - returns a random integer between 0 (inclusive) and the top stack element (exclusive)
  - `rand` - returns a random float between 0 and 1
+ - `isqrt` - returns the integer square root (rounded down) of the top stack element (which must be an integer)

-#### Irrational Operations (will always result in a float)
+### Irrational Operations
+ - `pow`  - returns a^b, where a and b are the top two stack elements.
+Tries to preserve exactness
+ - `sqrt` - returns the square root of the top stack element.
+Tries to preserve exactness
+ - `log` - returns a log b, where a and b are the top two stack elements.
+Tries to preserve exactness
+ - `lg` - returns the base 2 log of the top stack element.
+Tries to preserve exactness
+ - `log10` - returns the base 10 log of the top stack element.
+Tries to preserve exactness
  - `exp` - returns e raised to the top stack element
- - `expt` (or `pow`) - returns a^b, where a and b are the top two stack elements
- - `ln` - returns the top stack element log e
- - `lg` - returns the top stack element log 2
- - `log10` - returns the top stack element log 10
- - `log` - returns a log b, where a and b are the top two stack elements
- - `sqrt` - returns the square root of the top stack element
+ - `ln` - returns the natural log of the top stack element
  - `sin` - returns the sin of the top stack element
  - `cos` - returns the cos of the top stack element
  - `tan` - returns the tan of the top stack element